Joseph Stalin: Legacy

 Statue of Stalin in East Berlin, 1951.
 It was removed in 1961 as part of de-Stalinisation.

+Leninists remain divided in their views on Stalin; some view him as Lenin's authentic successor, while others believe he betrayed Lenin's ideas by deviating from them.
 The historian Robert Conquest stated that Stalin perhaps "determined the course of the twentieth century" more than any other individual.
-Leninists remain divided in their views on Stalin; some view him as Lenin's authentic successor, while others believe he betrayed Lenin's ideas by deviating from them.
 For most Westerners and anti-communist Russians, he is viewed overwhelmingly negatively as a mass murderer; for significant numbers of Russians and Georgians, he is regarded as a great statesman and state-builder.
 The historian Dmitri Volkogonov characterised him as "one of the most powerful figures in human history."

 According to Service, Stalin strengthened and stabilised the Soviet Union.
 In under three decades, Stalin transformed the country into a major industrial world power, one which could "claim impressive achievements" in terms of urbanisation, military strength, education and Soviet pride.
 Under his rule, the average Soviet life expectancy grew due to improved living conditions, nutrition and medical care as mortality rates declined.
 Although millions of Soviet citizens despised him, support for Stalin was nevertheless widespread throughout Soviet society.
 Conversely, the historian Vadim Rogovin argued that Stalin's purges "caused losses to the communist movement both in the USSR and throughout the world from which the movement has not recovered to this very day".
 Similarly, Nikita Khrushchev believed his purges of the Old Bolsheviks and leading figures in the military and academia had "undoubtedly" weakened the nation.